Cards made for a good cause and often upcycled to respect and care for the environment.

 On my to do list is also to hold card making sessions for children and mums.

-Beside the above I also run a forum called the United World Sanctuary where in I hold mini retreats for women which includes guided meditation for deep relaxation, talks and workshops on wellness, art and environment.
-Healthy
+Beside the above, I also run a forum called the United World Sanctuary wherein I hold mini-retreats for women which include guided meditation for deep relaxation.

 Hello sweet blogging buddies, I am a bit sentimental as one of my dear friends is leaving Jakarta for Vietnam since her husband is relocating.
 She was one of the first few ladies I met when we moved to Indonesia some six years ago and we hit it off instantly.
 Even though we would have liked to see each other more often than we did, it was always easy to feel comfortable in her company.